 Temperature has a significant impact on the quality of sleep.

-For people who get hot during the night, it can help to choose sheets made of bamboo, cotton, or linen — breathable fabrics that wick away moisture from the body and help maintain a comfortable temperature.
+For people who get hot during sleep, choosing sheets made of bamboo, cotton, or linen — breathable fabrics that wick away moisture from the body and help maintain a comfortable temperature — can help.

-If a person has made adjustments to their sleeping environment and routine and still finds that temperature or sweating is disrupting their sleep, they should see a doctor.
+If a person has adjusted their sleeping environment and routine and still find that temperature or sweating still disrupts their sleep, a doctor can offer advice.